eManPrague/frui.ts/packages/dirtycheck/README.md

 ## ManualDirtyWatcher

-Implements the interface `IDirtyWatcher` but you have to manually set dirty flags on properties.
+Implements the interface `IDirtyWatcher`, but you have to set dirty flags on properties manually.

 ### Usage